 Introduction: Research clearly shows abortion (also called induced abortion) does not increase the risk of breast cancer.

 The importance of study design for research on abortion and breast cancer risk

 Some case-control studies have suggested abortion may increase the risk of breast cancer.
-However, the design of case-control studies makes the accuracy of these results questionable.
+However, the design of case-control studies makes the accuracy of their results questionable.

 Case-control studies rely on the reporting of past behavior.
 When it comes to a sensitive subject like abortion, this can have a big impact on the information gathered.

 The cases in these studies (the women with breast cancer) may be much more likely to give complete information about their abortion history than the controls (the women without breast cancer).
 Such differences in reporting bias study results.

 Prospective cohort studies are much more likely to give accurate results on topics such as abortion.
 These studies gather sensitive information before women are diagnosed with breast cancer.
 This helps limit biased reporting.

 Large, prospective cohort studies (see table below) show women who have an abortion do not have an increased risk of breast cancer.

 Learn more about abortion and breast cancer risk.